Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV: Results and discussion

 \subsection{Comparison to analytical calculations}

 The \DeltaR{} observable has been calculated in the Soft Collinear Effective Theory (SCET) framework~\cite{Bauer:2001yt}.
 In this framework, the jet-production cross section is factorized into parton distribution functions (PDF), ``hard'', and ``jet'' contributions in order to separate physics processes at different scales.
 The PDFs encode the probability of finding a parton with a given flavor and momentum fraction from a proton and are non-perturbative objects extracted from global fits to measured data (see, e.g.\ Refs.~\citenum{Lai:2010vv,Gao:2013xoa}).
 The SCET calculations presented here use the CT14 NLO PDF set~\cite{Dulat:2015mca}.
 The hard contribution encodes the short-distance physics, i.e.\ the hard scattering of one parton from each colliding proton, and the distribution of the resulting partons.
 Finally, the jet function describes the evolution of a final-state parton from the hard scattering into a collimated jet.
 Large logarithms are resummed to Next-to-Leading Logarithmic (NLL) accuracy for the Standard\textendash{}SD \DeltaR, and NLL$^{\prime}$ for the WTA\textendash{}Standard and WTA\textendash{}SD \DeltaR, including the contribution from non-global logarithms~\cite{Dasgupta:2001sh}.
 NLL$^{\prime}$ refers to the inclusion in the resummation of terms that formally only enter at Next-to-Next-to-Leading Logarithmic (NNLL) accuracy, but their inclusion in the NLL calculation improves the theoretical uncertainty.
-Specifically, logarithms of the jet resolution parameter $R$, the grooming parameter \zcut, and the observable \DeltaR{} are resummed.
+Specifically, logarithms of the grooming parameter \zcut{} and the observable \DeltaR{} are resummed.
+Logarithms of the jet resolution parameter $R$ are also resummed, which makes the calculations valid down to arbitrarily low values of $R$ and allows for tests of such resummations.
 The resummed result is presented without matching to the fixed-order calculation in the high-\DeltaR{} region.

 Unlike other TMD-sensitive jet substructure observables, such as hadron-in-jet fragmentation~\cite{Bain:2016rrv,Kang:2017glf}, \DeltaR{} does not depend on collinear fragmentation functions.
 Thus, a significant source of uncertainty is removed from these calculations.